fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/manage/locations.md

 ## Common questions/problems

 ### I created a location but it's not a booking option
 If you have created a location but it doesn't appear in your Bookings panel, you may need to re-save the location.
-This is usually because the location was created before Restaurant Reservations was active and updated to the appropriate version.
+This is usually because the location was created before Five Star Restaurant Reservations was active and updated to the appropriate version.

 ### My "main" location isn't a booking option
 Your "main" location is treated by Google and other search engines like a "parent" location.
 This makes sense for many businesses which might have a main office or headquarters.